showang/flutter_google_cast_button/README.md

 ![pub](https://img.shields.io/pub/v/flutter_google_cast_button.svg)
 # flutter_google_cast_button

-A Flutter plugin which provides the cast button and sync cast state with it.
+A Flutter plugin provides a cast button widget and sync cast state with it.

 # Use this package as a library
+## Install

 ### 1. Depend on it
 Add this to your package's pubspec.yaml file: